OrdinaryMagician/stinger_m/GunLore.md

 The secondary fire can be useful to pick up items that are way out of reach.

+Since the charge rod rapidly extends on shoot, both fire modes additionally deal considerable melee damage to anything that's too close.

 ## Razorclaw

-A rudimentary close combat weapon handcrafted by a fellow survivor of the Vortex Rikers crash, using a pneumatic drill and blades salvaged from stolen Skaarj Razorjacks.
+A rudimentary close combat weapon handcrafted by a fellow survivor of the Vortex Rikers crash, using a drill and blades salvaged from stolen Skaarj Razorjacks.

 Primary fire: Spins up the blades, slicing and dicing anything that gets too close.